JunweiZang/FDPS/README.md

 # Full Duplex Multiple Access Mechanism for Connected Vehicles Operating at Different Automation Levels in NR eV2X VANETs

-This repository provides a guide on how the customised simulation platform works, and how to reproduce the results demonstrated in the following paper:
+This repository provides a guide on how the simulation platform works, and how to reproduce the results demonstrated in the following paper:

 Junwei Zang, and Mohammad Shikh-Bahaei,
 "Full Duplex Multiple Access Mechanism for Connected Vehicles Operating at Different Automation Levels in NR eV2X VANETs",